mdferdousalam/byte-ui-neo/docs/components/buttons.md

 # 🔘 Buttons

 Buttons are one of the most important interactive elements in any user interface.
-Hikma UI provides a comprehensive set of button styles, sizes, and states to cover all your needs.
+Byte UI provides a comprehensive set of button styles, sizes, and states to cover all your needs.

 ## Basic Usage